 We provide space at the Festival for other organizations to receive donations.
-For example, we have provided space for (1) The Food Bank to accept donations of nonperishable food (see below/ ongoing), (2) a local 4-H organization to accept donations in connection with the archery activity (ongoing), and (3) the Putney Grammar School to run a raffle (2015).
+For example, we have provided space for (1) The Food Bank & partner agencies to accept donations of nonperishable food (see below/ ongoing), (2) a local 4-H organization to accept donations in connection with the archery activity (ongoing), and (3) the Putney Grammar School to run a raffle (2015).
 We provide space and the opportunity for this fundraising at the festival without taking any portion of whatever money is raised.
 We do not track the amounts raised, so can not report on the dollar amounts generated.

 Montague Common Hall Donations:

 Each year Mutton and Mead gives the Montague Common Hall a cash donation.
 Gathering and event spaces such as the Common Hall are essential to building a strong and healthy community in the region.
 Having a place to congregate, plan, rehearse and celebrate is one of the ways we have been able to achieve our festival mission.
 The Common Hall is more than a space to us.
 It is a home.
 By supporting this home, we increase accessibility for other local organizations to also make use of this home.